 The surname Fieldhus was first found in Yorkshire where some of the first records of the family were listed in the Yorkshire Poll Tax Rolls of 1379, specifically: Randulphus Feldhowses; and Johannes de Feldhouse.
 "This surname is derived from a geographical locality, 'at the field-house.' "

 Alternatively the family could have originated in Staffordshire as the Subsidy Rolls of 1327 list Thomas de Feldeshous and Henry de Felhouse.
 This latter source claims the name was derived from "dweller at the house in the fields."

 Early History of the Fieldhus family

-Another 154 words (11 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Fieldhus History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fieldhus research.
+Another 87 words (6 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Fieldhus History in all our PDF Extended History products and printed products wherever possible.

 Fieldhus Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Fieldhus were recorded, including Fieldhouse, Feldhouse, Feldus, Feldous, Feildus, Fieldhus, Fieldhowse and many more.